-Jennetta Lorman (Tap, Creative Rhythm & Movement) has studied tap since 1989 and brings a wealth of dance team & competition experience to her teaching, for both young and older students.
+Jennetta Lorman (Tap) has studied tap since 1989 and brings a wealth of dance team & competition experience to her teaching, for both young and older students.

 Darcy May (Irish Step) is a 1985 graduate of the University of the Arts, Philadelphia.
 She studied Irish Dance as a child at Fay and O’Connell School of Irish Dance in Pearl River, NY, and danced with Wild Irish Acres of Saratoga Springs.
 Darcy has taught at Hubbard Hall since 2004.
 She also illustrates children’s books.